 All UK residents are entitled to use the National Health Service free of charge.
 If you are an overseas student studying in the UK for six months or more, you will have the same entitlement as any other resident.

 You should register with a general practitioner (GP) as soon as you can.
 If you will be living in Kingston, you may want to register at the Fairhill Medical Practice (the Health Centre) on the University's Penrhyn Road campus.
 Alternatively, visit the NHS Choices website for a list of other local GPs.

 Fairhill Medical Practice

-For more information, visit the Fairhill Medical Practice website.
+Visit the Fairhill Medical Practice website.

-Measles, Mumps and Rubella (MMR): The number of measles cases in England is rising.
-To reduce the risk of outbreaks, the Department of Health recommends that students coming to University have two doses of the MMR vaccine.
+Measles, Mumps and Rubella (MMR): the number of measles cases in England is rising; to reduce the risk of outbreaks, the Department of Health recommends that students coming to University have two doses of the MMR vaccine.

 If possible, you should bring details of when you had any MMR immunisations when you enrol at the University.
 If you have not had two doses of MMR, please discuss this with your GP.
 You'll also be able to discuss it with someone from the Health Centre when you arrive so don't worry if you are not sure what you need.

 For more information, download the NHS Measles leaflet (PDF).

 Meningitis C: If you left school or college in the UK this summer, you should already have been offered the meningococcal C vaccine.
 If so, you do not need another dose.